tmo1/sms-ie/CONTRIBUTING.md

 # Contributing

-Code can be contributed via [pull request](https://github.com/tmo1/sms-ie/pulls), but for any substantial changes or additions to the existing codebase, please first [open an issue](https://github.com/tmo1/sms-ie/issues) to discuss the proposed changes or additions.
+Code, documentation, or resources such as icons can be contributed via [pull request](https://github.com/tmo1/sms-ie/pulls), but for any substantial changes or additions to the existing codebase, please first [open an issue](https://github.com/tmo1/sms-ie/issues) to discuss the proposed changes or additions.
 All contributed code should be licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) or later.

 SMS Import / Export is integrated with [Weblate](https://weblate.org).
 Translations into new languages, as well as corrections, updates, and improvements to existing translations, can be submitted via [SMS Import / Export @ Hosted Weblate](https://hosted.weblate.org/engage/sms-import-export/), or by ordinary [pull requests against the SMS Import / Export repository](https://github.com/tmo1/sms-ie/pulls).